 Because the Canadian medical training system is recognized by the Medical Board of Australia as being on par or what is termed “competent”, Canadian doctors have good success with either becoming generally registered through the competent authority pathway or being recognized as a specialist through the specialist pathway.
-In 2019 (the latest year we have figures for) 33 doctors from Canada applied for registration in Australia with 31 of those applications granted.
-In addition, in the same year, 13 Specialists doctors from Canada applied for assessment in Australia with 10 being granted comparability.
+In the year 2019 (the latest year we have figures for) 33 trainee doctors from Canada applied for registration in Australia with 31 of those applications granted.
+In addition, from the years 2015 to 2021, 94 Specialist doctors from Canada have applied for assessment in Australia with 82 being granted comparability.

 So the prospects for Canadian doctors working in Australia are generally positive.
 But it’s important to have a bit more detail.
 As I have highlighted there are two main options for getting registered.
 So we will talk about these first and then go into some other common questions.

 Number of Canadian Doctors Granted Provisional Registration (2019) 31 (out of 33 applications)

 Number of Canadian Doctors Granted Specialist Comparability (2015-2021) 82 (out of 95)

 Number of Canadian Doctors Granted Specialist Recognition (2015-2021) 56 (out of 59)

 The Competent Authority Pathway.
 The Option For Trainee Canadian Doctors in Australia.